 Dewsbury Riverside Way is a community proposal for the creation of a dedicated pedestrian and cycling route taking advantage of existing footpaths and infrastructure between the new development at Dewsbury Riverside and Dewsbury town centre.
+And to go further by connecting to sustainable transport links to Mirfield and Huddersfield in the west and east to Ossett and Wakefield.

 Policy & Plans